Grunwaldzka Street, Bydgoszcz: History

 Grunwaldzka street is mentioned on an 1855 address book of Bromberg, but appears as early as 1827 as a path to Nakło nad Notecią.
 On an 1857 map, then on an 1876 city map the axis is mentioned as a Berliner Chaussee or Highway to Berlin.
 At that time, it appears as an extension of the Berliner Straße (today's Swiętej Trojcy street) to the west.
-In 1851, the railway from Berlin to Kaliningrad -via Bromberg- is built along that path.
+In 1851, the railway from Berlin to Kaliningrad -via Bromberg- was built along that path.

-In 1895, a narrow-gauge railway from Bydgoszcz to Koronowo was laid, with a station on Grunwaldzka street, Bydgoszcz Wąskotorowa, linked to the city tram network in 1898.
+In 1895, a narrow-gauge railway track from Bydgoszcz to Koronowo was laid, with a station on Grunwaldzka street, Bydgoszcz Wąskotorowa, linked to the city tram network in 1898.
 The railway did not survive WWII and is now operated for touristic purposes between two villages west of Nakło: railtracks on Grunwaldzka were pulled part in 1969.
-The tramway line in the street has been dismantled in 1984.
+The tramway line in the street was dismantled in 1984.

 Because of its exceptional length, the avenue, originating from Bromberg, crossed several other suburban villages which eventually (1960s) were incorporated into Bydgoszcz territory.
-As a consequence, the street in its whole bore many different names associated with conflicting house numbering.
+As a consequence, the street in its entirety bore many different names associated with conflicting house numbering.

-In 2019–2020, municipal authorities have launched an extensive rebuilt of the avenue, so as to enlarge it to a dual carriageway with two lanes along most of its length.
+In 2019–2020, municipal authorities launched an extensive rebuilt of the avenue, so as to enlarge it to a dual carriageway with two lanes along most of its length.

 There are two railway viaducts along the street: